cybozu-go/accurate/docs/kubectl-accurate.md

 To unset the type, specify `none` as the type.

+### `template list [TEMPLATE]`

+List template namespace trees hierarchically.
+If TEMPLATE is not given, all template namespaces are shown hierarchically.
+If TEMPLATE is given, only the tree under the TEMPLATE namespace will be shown.

 ### `template set NS TEMPLATE`

 Set `TEMPLATE` namespace as the template of `NS` namespace.